tomorroN/aws-solution-architect/services-notes.md

 - A **launch template** is similar to a **launch configuration**, in that it specifies instance configuration information.
   It includes the ID of the Amazon Machine Image (AMI), the instance type, a key pair, security groups, and other parameters used to launch EC2 instances.
-However, defining a launch template instead of a launch configuration allows you to have
+However, defining a launch template instead of a launch configuration allows you to have multiple versions of a launch template.
-- multiple versions of a launch template.
+- Using **Amazon CloudWatch** alarm actions, you can create alarms that automatically stop, terminate, reboot, or recover your EC2 instances

 **Amazon EBS (Elastic Block Store)** - high-performance block storage service designed for use with EC2 for both throughput and transaction-intensive workloads at any scale.
 By default, the root volume for an AMI backed by Amazon EBS is deleted